INVESTMENT SUB-ADVISORY AGREEMENT

 to the extent reasonably requested by the Adviser or officers of the Fund, cooperate with and provide reasonable assistance to the Adviser and the Trust’s other service providers by (1) keeping them fully informed as to such matters that they may reasonably deem necessary with respect to the performance of their obligations to the Fund, (2) providing prompt responses to reasonable requests for information or assistance, and (3) establishing appropriate processes to promote the efficient exchange of information.

 In providing those services, the Sub-Adviser will provide the Adviser and the Fund with an ongoing and continuous investment program in respect of the Portfolio.
-In addition, the Sub-Adviser will furnish the Adviser and/or the Fund with statistical information as the Adviser and/or the Fund may reasonably request with respect to the securities or other investments in which the assets of the Portfolio are invested.
+In addition, the Sub-Adviser will furnish the Adviser and/or the Fund with statistical information regarding the Portfolio as the Adviser and/or the Fund may reasonably request with respect to the securities or other investments in which the assets of the Portfolio may be invested.

 The Sub-Adviser further agrees that, in performing its duties hereunder, it will:

-comply in all material respects with the applicable sections of (1) the 1940 Act and the Advisers Act and all rules and regulations thereunder and any other applicable federal and state laws and regulations, (2) the Sub-Adviser’s compliance policies and procedures (provided, however, that the Sub-Adviser shall comply with the policies and procedures provided by the Trust with respect to Rules 17e-1, 10f-3, and 17a-7 under the 1940 Act) (“Compliance Program”), (3) the rules and regulations of the Commodities Futures Trading Commission, (4) the Internal Revenue Code of 1986, as amended (“Code”), (5) the investment objectives, strategies, policies, limitations and restrictions of the Fund as described in the Registration Statement, (6) the Trust’s Trust Instrument and By-Laws or other organizational documents of the Trust and (7) any written instructions of the Adviser or the Board that are not inconsistent with clauses (1)-(6) of this sub-section (h);
+comply in all material respects with the applicable sections of (1) the 1940 Act and the Advisers Act and all rules and regulations thereunder, (2) any other applicable laws and regulations, including but not limited to applicable securities and anti-corruption laws and regulations, (3) the Sub-Adviser’s compliance policies and procedures (provided, however, that the Sub-Adviser shall comply with the policies and procedures provided by the Trust with respect to Rules 17e-1, 10f-3, and 17a-7 under the 1940 Act), (4) the rules and regulations of the Commodities Futures Trading Commission, (5) the Internal Revenue Code of 1986, as amended (“Code”), (6) the investment objectives, strategies, policies, limitations and restrictions of the Fund as described in the Registration Statement, (7) the Trust’s Trust Instrument and By-Laws which have been provided to the Sub-Adviser in writing and (8) any written instructions of the Adviser or the Board which have been communicated to the Sub-Adviser in writing;

 manage the assets of the Portfolio to comply with the following requirements of the Code and regulations issued thereunder: section 851(b)(2) and section 851(b)(3) (and, if applicable, section 817(h)); provided, however, that with respect to the 10% voting securities test contained in section